Haris-09/Optimizing_a_Pipeline_in_Azure/README.md

 **the solution:**
 - Using the HyperDrive i got an accuracy of *0.9144157814871017*
-- Using the AutoML the best model is *StandardScalerWrapper LightGBM* which gives an accuracy of *0.90434*
+- Using the AutoML the best model is *VotingEnsemble* which gives an accuracy of *0.9171*

 ## Scikit-learn Pipeline
 **The pipeline architecture**